deadzer0/Dice/README.md

 [Dice PHP Dependency Injection Container](https://r.je/dice.html)
 ======================================

 Dice is a minimalist Dependency Injection Container for PHP with a focus on being lightweight and fast as well as requiring as little configuration as possible.
+PHP 8.0 support.

 Project Goals